CarolineDelva/WebVisualizationDashboard-Latitude--HTML-CSS-BootStrap-Project/README.md

 ## Project Description

-The purpose of this project is to create a visualization dashboard website using [weather data](Resources/cities.csv).
+The purpose of this project is to create a visualization dashboard website using [weather data](Resources/cities.csv) deployed to Github Pages.

 The dashboard includes the following: